php-repos/file-manager-documentations/filename-class.md

 assert_true($result instanceof File);
 assert_true('/home/user/filename' === $result->path->string());
 ```
----

 ### symlink

-It returns a Symlink object by appending the filename to the given root directory.
+It returns a `Symlink` object by appending the filename to the given root directory.

+> **Note**
+> For more information on the `Symlink` class, please read [its documentation](https://phpkg.com/packages/file-manager/documentations/symlink-class)

 ```php
 public function symlink(Directory $root): Symlink